scottwlai/homepage/README.md

 This portfolio is a full-stack web app meant to replace my current personal website.

+**Please note, as of September 21, 2024, this project (and all links on this README) are no longer active.**
 ## Frontend
 ### Deployment
 The React app is hosted on [AWS Amplify](https://aws.amazon.com/amplify/) at [https://main.dawqj0vyeni7s.amplifyapp.com](https://main.dawqj0vyeni7s.amplifyapp.com).